S3bb1/ah-dashboard-plugin/README.md

-ah-dashboard-plugin
+ActionHero Dashboard
 ===================

 ## Install

 - `npm install ah-dashboard-plugin --save`

-- `( previously navigate to node_modules/ah-dashboard-plugin ) bower install`
+## Configuration

+To use full functionalities, make sure a task scheduler is running!

+## Running

+after including into ActionHero and running ActionHero, goto http://localhost:8080/dashboard/index.html

-This Plugin should provdie a simple powerful administration dashboard for the ActionHero
+This Plugin should provide a simple powerful administration dashboard for the ActionHero

 first features :
 - Show statistics over time for all created stats from actionhero